PhilipeRLeal/fancy_spatial_geometries_plot/README.md

 ## What the package does:

-	It contains a set of classes and method which allow easy and fast standardization of geopandas plottings.
+	It contains a set of classes and method which allow easy and fast standardization of spatial data plottings.

 	These features encompasses: